survivejs/site/posts/110-material-ui-interview.md

 ## What does the future look like for *Material-UI* and web development in general?
 Can you see any particular trends?

-*Material-UI* is very popular in the React ecosystem, but Google recently changed their strategy with [material-components-web](https://github.com/material-components/material-components-web).
+*Material-UI* is popular in the React ecosystem, but Google recently changed their strategy with [material-components-web](https://github.com/material-components/material-components-web).
 Depending on how well `material-components-web` solves the problem, *Material-UI* [might use it internally](https://github.com/callemall/material-ui/issues/6799).

 But at the same time, *Material-UI*'s goal goes further than just providing an elegant implementation of the Material Design guidelines.
-The Material Design specification sets the bar quite high and developers should be able to benefit from that while easily customizing it for their needs.
+The Material Design specification sets the bar quite high, and developers should be able to benefit from that while easily customizing it for their needs.

 This customization work is what I have been collaborating on lately at work.
-We have been taking advantage of *Material-UI*'s customization power in order to implement a brand-specific UI far from the Material Design specification.
+We have been taking advantage of *Material-UI*'s customization power to implement a brand-specific UI far from the Material Design specification.
 You can think of it as a Bootstrap theme.
 I believe this can be a useful strategy for other developers too.

 ## What advice would you give to programmers getting into web development?